esgaltur/iris-data-platform-driver/Readme.md

 }
-Then, we can work with the stored procedure in Entity like with Sequence. when we need a new id, then stored procedure will be called:
+Then, we can work with the stored procedure in Entity like with Sequence. when we need a new id, then the stored procedure will be called:
  "select  GET".concat(sequenceName).concat("SERIAL").concat("()");" and expression on line quit $SEQ(^SOMEGENER) will return a number
- It is working like if it is a real sequence. to get list of the sequence like stored procedures, then sql :
+ It is working as if it is a real sequence. to get the list of the Sequence like stored procedures, then SQL :
  SELECT SPECIFIC_NAME FROM INFORMATION_SCHEMA.ROUTINES where SPECIFIC_NAME like 'GET%SERIAL'